tmgthb/Autonomous-Agents/README.md

 Gaming Tool Preferences in Agentic LLMs](http://arxiv.org/abs/2505.18135v1)

-- Agentic LLMs and Tools: introduces a vulnerability in prevalent tool-calling protocols by showing how edits to tool descriptions can significantly increase tool usage by Large Language Models (LLMs) when competing with alternatives, utilizing External Tools, Tool Descriptions, Tool-Calling Protocols, User Query, and Tool Arguments.
+- Agentic LLMs and Tools: introduces a vulnerability in prevalent tool-calling protocols by showing how edits to tool descriptions can significantly increase tool usage by LLMs when competing with alternatives, utilizing External Tools, Tool Descriptions, Tool-Calling Protocols, User Query, and Tool Arguments.
 - The research empirically demonstrates that simple edits to tool descriptions alone can lead to disproportionately high usage compared to alternatives across various LLMs.
 - These findings highlight the fragility of current LLM tool selection processes based solely on natural language descriptions and underscore the need for more reliable foundations.